artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 @end
 ```

+Run `pod install` inside the `Example` folder again to update the Pod with the new files.
+Then you're good to go.
+As the
+`pod lib create` template uses storyboards, you will need to open up the example app's storyboard and change the initial
-If you go and change the Storyboard initial view controller to be a GDWelcomeViewController then you’ll get the default
+view controller to be a `GDWelcomeViewController`.
+Then run the app in the simulator, and you should get this screen:

-“Hello world” react native view provided by the template
+[img]

+This is the default screen from the React Native template, and it's proof that everything has worked.

+Let's take a second to re-cover what has happened to get us to this point.

+1. We used the `pod lib create` template to make a library repo
+2. We used `react-native init` to make a React Native environment, which has the settings in the root and the source
+    code inside `src`
+3. We've bundled the React Native code into our CocoaPod's asset folder
+4. We set up the Podspec for GitDawg, and then the Podfile for the example project to consume it
+5. We added a UIViewController for the default screen from `react-native init` to our CocoaPod, and ran `pod install`
+    to update the example project
+6. We changed the storyboard reference to point to the UIViewController from our Pod, and ran the sim

-This was for the compiled code, and is how your app would consume it.
+This is a full run-through of how your Pod would look when integrated into your main app's codebase.
+You

 —